dropbox/stone/doc/generator_ref.rst

     If no documentation string exists, this is ``None``.

 routes
-    A list of Route objects in the order that they were defined.
+    A list of Route objects in alphabetical order.

 route_by_name
     A map from route name to Route object.

 data_types
-    A list of user-defined DataType objects in the order that they were defined.
+    A list of user-defined DataType objects in alphabetical order.

 data_type_by_name
     A map from data type name to DataType object.

-get_imported_namespaces()
+aliases
+    A list of Alias objects in alphabetical order.
+Aliases will only be available if the generator has set its ``preserve_aliases`` class variable to true.

+alias_type_by_name
+    A map from alias name to Alias object.

+get_imported_namespaces(must_have_imported_data_type=False)
     A list of Namespace objects.
-A namespace is a member of this list if it is imported by the current namespace and a data type is referenced from it.
+A namespace is a member of this list if it is imported by the current namespace and a data type or alias is referenced from it.
+If you want only namespaces with aliases referenced, set the ``must_have_imported_data_type`` parameter to true.
 Namespaces are in ASCII order by name.

 get_namespaces_imported_by_route_io()
     A list of Namespace objects.
 A namespace is a member of this list if it is